Tuesday, November 27, 2018

 Wednesday, November 7, 2018

-The Halsey Institute, together with City Gallery at Waterfront Park, both in Charleston, SC, now has up SOUTHBOUND: Photographs of and about the New South, through March 2nd, 2019.
+The Halsey Institute has on exhibit at the Ogden Museum of Southern Art and City Gallery at Waterfront Park, both in Charleston, SC, a new and exceptional show of Southern photography called SOUTHBOUND: Photographs of and about the New South, through March 2nd, 2019.

 This show is a major landmark in contemporary Southern photography, featuring the work of 56 of the best photographers working in the South today (including Durham's Titus Brooks Heagins, see image above), all of whom contribute to the project's overall goal of "offering a composite image of this storied region."